Hiking Samaria Gorge

 From Agios Romouli to the village of Samaria and back

-For a less strenuous option for exploring the Samaria Gorge involves a relatively straightforward day trip from Agios Roumeli to the village of Samaria and back.
+For a less strenuous option for exploring the Samaria Gorge involves a relatively straightforward day trip from Agia Roumeli to the village of Samaria and back.
 Many tourists choose this route due to its accessibility.
-You can reach Agios Roumeli by ferry, and if you prefer not to rush, consider staying overnight in the village where small hotels and tavernas are available.
+You can reach Agia Roumeli by ferry, and if you prefer not to rush, consider staying overnight in the village where small hotels and tavernas are available.

 Reklama